fardeen-ahmed/Bug-bounty-Writeups/README.md

 ## Bug-Bounty Tools :-
 <a href="https://github.com/RenwaX23/XSSTRON">- XSSTRON :-Electron JS Browser To Find XSS Vulnerabilities Automatically</a>

-<a href="https://rloura.wordpress.com/2020/12/04/reversing-flutter-for-android-wip/">-Reverse engineering Flutter for Android + Doldrums (Doldrums is a reverse engineering tool for Flutter apps)<a href ="https://github.com/rscloura/Doldrums">_Doldrum Tool_</a></a>
+<a href="https://rloura.wordpress.com/2020/12/04/reversing-flutter-for-android-wip/">-Reverse engineering Flutter for Android + Doldrums (Doldrums is a reverse engineering tool for Flutter apps)<a href ="https://github.com/rscloura/Doldrums">Tool Link = _Doldrum Tool_</a></a>

 <a href="https://www.hackingarticles.in/android-penetration-testing-frida/">-Android Penetration Testing: Frida </a>